SC-Tech-Program/FAQs/Papers_Authors.md

 * State of the Practice
 * System Software

 (See https://sc19.supercomputing.org/submit/paper-submissions/ for descriptions of each of the above.)
-Small-scale studies–including single-node studies–are welcome as long as the paper clearly conveys the work’s contribution to high-performance computing.
+Small-scale studies—including single-node studies—are welcome as long as the paper clearly conveys the work’s contribution to high-performance computing.

 The Peer-Review Process